...

 Can you settle an estate without probate in Texas?

 Some small estates may qualify for simplified probate procedures or may be eligible for alternative methods of transferring assets.
-However, for most estates, probate is necessary to ensure proper distribution and legal transfer of assets.
+However, for most estates, probate is necessary to ensure the proper distribution and legal transfer of assets.

 Categories: Uncategorized